 - Toss crackers with ⅓ cup melted butter; scatter over casserole.

-- Bake in preheated oven for 30-45 minutes, or until heated through.
+- Bake in a preheated oven for 30-45 minutes, or until heated through.

 I have also made this recipe in the crockpot.
 Place raw carrots in the bottom of a greased crockpot.
 Combine remaining ingredients except cracker crumbs and ⅓ cup butter.
 Place that mixture (without sauteeing anything) over top of the carrots.
 Melt butter and add cracker crumbs.
 Sprinkle on top of soup mixture.
 Bake in crockpot about 3 hours on high or until hot and bubbly and carrots are fork tender.